-Australia's IRAs are undertaken by Biosecurity Australia using teams of technical and scientific experts in relevant fields, and involves consultation with stakeholders at various stages during the process.
-Biosecurity Australia provides recommendations for animal and plant quarantine policy to Australia's Director of Animal and Plant Quarantine (the Secretary of the Australian Department of Agriculture, Fisheries and Forestry).
+Australia's IRAs are undertaken by DAFF Biosecurity using teams of technical and scientific experts in relevant fields, and involves consultation with stakeholders at various stages during the process.
+DAFF Biosecurity provides recommendations for animal and plant quarantine policy to Australia's Director of Animal and Plant Quarantine (the Secretary of the Australian Department of Agriculture, Fisheries and Forestry, DAFF).
 The Director or delegate is responsible for determining whether or not an importation can be permitted under the Quarantine Act 1908, and if so, under what conditions.
-The Australian Quarantine and Inspection Service (AQIS) is responsible for implementing appropriate risk management measures.
+DAFF Biosecurity is responsible for implementing appropriate risk management measures.

-More information about Australia's biosecurity framework is provided in Appendix C of this report and in the Import Risk Analysis Handbook 2011 located on the Biosecurity Australia website www.daff.gov.au/ba
+More information about Australia's biosecurity framework is provided in Appendix C of this report and in the Import Risk Analysis Handbook 2011 (IRA Handbook) located on the DAFF website www.daff.gov.au.